ivelin/zk0/.kilocode/rules/memory-bank/architecture.md

 - **Progress Declaration Policy**: Do not declare progress without explicit user approval
 - **Version Increment Guidelines**: When substantial progress is approved, update memory bank with progress status and increment project version according to level of progress (minor, major, breaking, etc.)
 - **Task Completion Assessment**: When a big task is completed that involves substantial code changes, assess and propose project progress update, but wait for approval before making any changes
+- **Version Synchronization**: Project version should always be in sync with release tags and git tags

 ### 7. Testing Execution Requirements
 - **Environment**: All tests must run in Docker container (`zk0`) for consistency